cityofaustin/vision-zero/etl/socrata_export/README.md

 This ETL downloads crash and people records from the VZ database and publishes them to the Open Data Portal, formerly known as Socrata.
 It also publishes a crash <> moped project component lookup table.

-Records are pushed to three datasets, a crash-level dataset and a person-level dataset:
+Records are pushed to three datasets, a crash-level dataset, a person-level dataset, and a dataset that holds crash-moped relationships:

 | name             | dataset staging                                                                                                                         | dataset prod                                                                                                                                    |
 | ---------------- | --------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------- |